The circuitous career of Berkeleys favorite undertaker

 In 1922, a new player entered the scene.
 William Mark Hull (18871967), a Napa man who had come to Oakland a few years earlier, acquired the Berkeley Undertaking Co. from William Ward.
 Without wasting time, he purchased land on the corner of Adeline and Essex streets and engaged the Oakland architectural firm of Hutchison & Mills to design a two-story building to house the undertaking parlor on the ground floor and the owners residence above.

-Mock stained-glass windows on Hull & Durgin mortuarys south fašade (photo: Daniella Thompson, 2005)
+Mock stained-glass windows on Hull mortuarys south fašade (photo: Daniella Thompson, 2005)

 The Hull mortuary building, which cost $28,000 and opened in February 1924, is a strange amalgam of English country vernacular and Mediterranean-influenced architecture.
 The curved roof, once covered in wood shakes, is meant to resemble thatch.
 The second-floor walls incorporates pseudo half-timbering in the Tudor Revival style, while the ground floor boasts large arched windows with mock stained glass.
 The arched windows originally illuminated the Conservatory Chapel within.

 While Hull was building his new mortuary, Frank Durgin was running into a land-use obstacle on University Avenue, where property owners successfully petitioned City Hall to zone funeral parlors off the street.
 Durgin needed a new location for his mortuary.
-Coming full circle, he sealed a partnership with Hull and rejoined the business he had founded two decades earlier, now renamed Hull & Durgin.
+Coming full circle in the late 1920s, he sealed a partnership with Hull and rejoined the business he had founded decades earlier, now renamed Hull & Durgin.

 Francis Harvey Slocombe designed the Little Chapel of the Flowers in Storybook style. (photo: Daniella Thompson, 2005)

-The partners ushered a new era for the firm and for Berkeley in 1928, when they hired the Oakland architects Slocombe & Tuttle to design a new chapel next to the mortuary.
+William Hull ushered a new era for his firm and for Berkeley in 1928, when he commissioned the Oakland architects Slocombe & Tuttle to design a new chapel next to the mortuary.
 Legend has it that Hulls mother showed Francis Harvey Slocombe (18931947) a picture of the chapel from her home village in England and asked him to copy it.
 Whether she influenced the design or not, Slocombe produced one of Berkeleys most charming Storybook-style buildings: thick walled, curve-roofed, and thrusting aloft a quaint bell tower.

 Christened The Little Chapel of the Flowers, the building was flooded with natural light through large arched dormers on its long sides.
-Below the dormers, stained-glass windows were embedded in greenhouse-like niches.
-The vaulted ceiling was supported by massive struts rising between the dormers.
+Below the dormers, stained-glass walls lined greenhouse-like galleries.
+The vaulted ceiling was supported by massive trusses rising between the dormers.
 The rough plaster walls were impregnated with terra-cotta pigmentation that cast a warm glow on the interior.
 An exquisite stained-glass window behind the altar completed the fairytale-like scene.

 The Little Chapel of the Flowers on a promotional postcard (BAHA archives)